 - You also have many financing options on Canadian vacation properties as well.

 Best Finance Option

 Mike, the Realtor, has tried and tried to get local financing for his predominately Canadian, US, and UK customer base, and it's a tough slug.
 His recommendation?
 Option 2.
 That's what Sarah and Jackson did.
 Having cash also gave them a much better negotiating position.

-If you'd like to explore your finance options, please fell free to contact us.
+If you'd like to explore your finance options, please feel free to contact us.